 This is part 1 of a 4-part series.
 Part 2 | Part 3 | Part 4

 "Don’t worry?!
 But my investments have tanked, my sister has lost her job, and my house isn’t worth what I paid for it!"
 Yes, we are facing significant financial challenges, but how great it is to have the always timely Word of God to go to when we are troubled.
-In this four-part series, let David Powlison walk you through this passage in Luke 12 on worry.
-Being reminded of Jesus’ words and how they apply in any and every century brings comfort and reminds you how to live a gospel-centered life in turbulent times.
+In this 4-part series, let David Powlison walk you through this passage in Luke 12 on worry.
+Being reminded of Jesus’s words and how they apply in any and every century brings comfort and reminds you how to live a gospel-centered life in turbulent times.

 Jesus said to his disciples,